ivanmolto/uniswap-governance-enhancement/README.md

 From now, we can identify a metric or metrics around a proposal that will reveal success or failure consequences of the proposal implementation.

-Once we have identified the metric or metrics we should create a prediction market using UNI as a collateral using success or failure as outcome shares to trade (buying/selling).
+Once we have identified the metric or metrics we should create a prediction market using UNI as a collateral using success and failure as outcome shares to trade (buying/selling).
 This will be a prediction market that rewards and empowers stakeholders to express confidence in outcomes of an accepted proposal.
 In brief, to have a say in the market, you have to "put your UNI where your mouth is".

 A time delay or maturity duration in weeks/months must be set up to close the market and redeem the position invested when available.